lalitVerma2003/Telegram_Api/README.md

 ### Run Celery Worker

-In a separate terminal, start the Celery worker to process background tasks:
+In a **separate terminal**, start the Celery worker to process background tasks:

-celery -A YourDjangoProjectName worker -l info
+celery -A YourDjangoProjectName worker --loglevel=info

 *(Replace `YourDjangoProjectName` with the actual name of your Django project directory, usually the one containing `settings.py`)*

+### Run Telegram Bot Script

+If your Telegram bot logic is implemented in a separate Python script (e.g., `telegram_bot.py`), run it in **another separate terminal**:

+python telegram_bot.py

 ## API Documentation